debbiexa/debbiexa/README.md

 - 👀 I’m interested in programming in general, AI and gameDev
 - 🌱 I’m currently learning Swift, Python & C#
 - 💞️ I’m looking to collaborate on some gaming projects
-- 📫 gmail: deborahkurdzhieva@gmail.com; instagram: @debbiexa
+- 📫 gmail: deborahkurdzhieva@gmail.com; instagram: @debbiex

 <!---
 debbiexa/debbiexa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.